Norwegian National Golf Championship

-The Norwegian National Golf Championship is an annual golf tournament, played at various locations throughout Norway.
+The Norwegian National Golf Championship (Norgesmesterskapet) is an annual golf tournament, played at various locations throughout Norway.
 It is organized by the Norwegian Golf Federation and was first played in 1956.
 The championship has been played as a 72-hole stroke-play event since 1968.
 Previously it was played as a match-play tournament.

 Since 1970 (men) and 1976 (women) the winner receives the Kongepokal, the King's Trophy, from Norwegian Olympic and Paralympic Committee and Confederation of Sports in recognition of their status as Norwegian champion.

-Currently, the tournament is open to both amateur and professional golfers, Norwegian citizens as well as foreign residents of Norway provided they have resided in Norway for a minimum period of one year prior to tournament start.
+Currently, the tournament is open to both amateur and professional golfers, Norwegian citizens as well as foreign residents of Norway provided, they have resided in Norway for a minimum period of one year prior to tournament start.